Rangers vs. Tigers Player Props Betting Odds

 Garcia Stats

-- Adolis Garcia has recorded 76 hits with 15 doubles, 18 home runs and 31 walks.
-He has driven in 61 runs with six stolen bases.
+- Adolis Garcia has 77 hits with 15 doubles, 19 home runs, 32 walks and 63 RBI.
+He's also stolen six bases.

 Garcia Recent Games